Binary-Bytes/Auto-YouTube-Shorts-Maker/README.md

 2. Open the folder.
 3. Make sure the above mentioned modules are installed.
 4. Add your OpenAI API key to `.env.example` file (`OPENAI_API=<key>`) and rename it to just `.env` **[OPTIONAL]**
-5. Now, download the gameplay folder from [Google Drive](https://drive.google.com/drive/folders/1qToyKgKDLOPgoMj_EMhA6qusV4xCr4Sb?usp=sharing) (as it was too large to upload to Github)
+5. Now, download both the gameplay videos from [Google Drive](https://drive.google.com/drive/folders/1qToyKgKDLOPgoMj_EMhA6qusV4xCr4Sb?usp=sharing) (as they were too large to upload to Github)
+6. Put both the videos in a folder named "`gameplay`" in the directory with `shorts.py` file.
-6. Run the python file.
+7. Run the `shorts.py` python file.

 <h2 id="usage">🎈 Usage</h2>